dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 But this kid is smart and can change the rules of the game for the better.
 He just needs to listen to other kids and understand what they want to play.
 If he can do that, the entire game can change completely.

 He might even find out that others genuinely **want** to play with him then.
-To reimagine LinkedIn is to look at the future of work, the role of the individual, work that makes us happy, and the need of the economy that makes us constant learners, connectors, creators, and makers.
+Reimagining LinkedIn requires us to look at the future of work, the role of the individual, and the work that makes us happy.
 LinkedIn is not at all ready for this revolution.
 If anything, LinkedIn remains fixed in an old model that keeps things stuck in the past.

 In this essay, I want to go over what’s broken about LinkedIn, the future of work, and how LinkedIn can become a formidable player in this new economy.

-This isn’t about minor things like interface changes and some broken features in the mobile app, but a  different philosophy altogether.
+This is about a different philosophy altogether, not interface changes and some broken features in the mobile app.

 Let’s get to it.

 # The Problems

-There are surface issues with LinkedIn, and they stem from a more profound underlying philosophy, metaphor, and narrative that are baked into the product and service.
+The surface issues on LinkedIn stem from an outdated philosophy.
 These are the roots of not only a broken product but a broken approach to work itself.

 In this section, I want to discuss where LinkedIn has left its users behind and left a vast chasm of unmet needs.